fsspec/filesystem_spec/docs/source/api.rst

 - `p9fs`_ for 9P (Plan 9 Filesystem Protocol) servers
 - `PyAthena`_ for S3 access to Amazon Athena, with protocol "s3://" or "s3a://"
 - `PyDrive2`_ for Google Drive access
+- `fsspec-proxy`_ for "pyscript:" URLs via a proxy server
 - `s3fs`_ for Amazon S3 and other compatible stores, with protocol "s3://"
 - `sshfs`_ for access to SSH servers, with protocol "ssh://" or "sftp://"
 - `swiftspec`_ for OpenStack SWIFT, with protocol "swift://"